Key Issues Moving Through the MAGA-hijacked Courts

 -

-The Court sent a lawsuit challenging New York’s post-Bruen law banning guns in subways, bars, houses of worship, government buildings, and places where children gather back down to the 2nd Circuit for reconsideration following its decision in Rahimi.
+A 2nd Circuit panel upheld most of New York’s post-Bruen law banning guns in subways, bars, houses of worship, government buildings, and places where children gather.

 -